Interval counters — calculate interval messages

 • parameteradd parameter value from the message into the interval. "method" defines which encountered valid message to use for the parameter source — either first, last, distinct or each.
 When distinct method is specified, the result of the counter will be an array of distinct parameter values encountered in device messages.
 When each method is specified, the result of the counter will be an array of parameter values for all device messages.

 • interval — evaluate the result of the expression that references already calculated interval parameters and attach it to the interval.
+The expression should be stateless (e.g. previous function to access values in previous intervals is unavailable).
 This is useful when you want to calculate the average value, for example, an average speed which can be represented with the expression "mileage/duration", if mileage is already calculated for this interval using some special formula.
+This is the only type of counter which expression can access values generated by other counters.

 • active — set counter value to "true"/"false" reflecting the current state of unfinished interval.
 Applicable only for automatic intervals calculation or in manual mode when the "to" border in the request is unset.
 Will always return "false" for all intervals except for the last one.
 Will return "true" for the last interval if it is not yet finished.
 Once the interval becomes inactive based on the selector criteria, the counter will return "false".
 It can be used to trigger events that should run when some action finishes or changes state — e.g. leaving the geofence, finishing a trip, etc. "true" value can automatically change to "false" for timed out intervals with non-zero max_inactive interval selector configuration property.